pythonanywhere/help_pages/articles/DeployExistingDjangoProject.md

 -->

-Deploying a django app on PythonAnywhere is a lot like running a django app on your own PC.
+Deploying a Django project on PythonAnywhere is a lot like running a Django project on your own PC.
 You'll use a virtualenv, just like you probably do on your own PC, you'll have a copy of your code on PythonAnywhere which you can edit and browse and commit to version control.